 POW'S generally fared better than forced laborers, being given work details, such as bomb cleanup, farm work,and later in the war, because of labor shortages, factory work.
 Forced laborers got their hair cut off, were issued worker ID cards, and an identifying badge of their origin to wear.

 In Tasa Zubak's case, an OST badge.
-A worker from the
+A worker

 East.
 Ukrainians were considered subhuman, worthy only of being worked to death, and they were.
 By 1944, 10 year olds were being seized to replace ones who had died.

 Days later Vlajic returned to find Zubak.
 In August 1945, they traveled to Salzburg, Austria, getting married at the Lehener Barricks, Yugoslavian DP camp.
 [Puch-Aufeld].

 Zubak was first assigned to Mariendorf [Sachenhausen- Berlin], then others as bombardments destroyed the factories.
 In 1945 she met Vlajic, he being on a work detail from POW camp.
 Both were working at a factory in Konigsee, Thuringen [R. Stock & Co.] when the 90th Recon.
 Bn. attacked the town.
 Everybody ran.
 Zubak, hit by schrapnel, made her way through the smoke, over bodies and debris to hide.
 After securing the town, tank crews handed out chocolate to the newly-liberated laborers.
 The Americans also liberated nearby Buchenwald Concentration Camp and the Bad Sulza POW camp.